Debangliu123/Speech-Conv-Mamba/README.md

 pip install asteroid
 ```

-###  Stage3: find  the model under the librimix dataset
+###  Stage3: Find  the model under the librimix dataset
 You need to first go into the folder containing the asteroid project, then:
 ```bash
 cd asteroid-master/egs/librimix